-The holidays may be behind us, but winter in New Mexico is just getting started!
-The temperature has already dipped below freezing several times in Albuquerque and even more in Santa Fe.
-Though this is good news for skiers, snowboarders and wood sellers, it can be bad news for your home’s plumbing.
+It’s starting to get cold around here!
+The temperature has already dipped below freezing several times in Albuquerque (how about that snowstorm?) and even more in Santa Fe.
+Though this is good news for skiers, snowboarders, and wood sellers, it can be bad news for your home’s plumbing.

 Here are the three most common winter plumbing disasters and how you can avoid them:

 Surface water freezes at 32°F, but it usually needs to be a little colder, around 20°F, to freeze the water in your pipes.
 This is a rule of thumb, not a law of science.
 Keep your eye on the temperature and when it drops, take the following steps.

 Leave the faucet dripping

 Water expands when it freezes and your pipes are more likely to burst if it there isn’t a place for that water to expand to.
 Leave your faucets on a slow drip.
 This does not stop the water from freezing, but it gives it room to expand without breaking your pipes.

 You put a jacket on yourself, the kids, and the dog, but what about your pipes?
 Keeping your pipes warm with pipe sleeves, heat tape, heat reflector lamps, or cables designed to prevent freezing can help keep everything warm.
 You can purchase these items at your local home improvement store or contact a professional to help you.

 How to tell if a pipe has burst

 There is usually a splashing, hissing or thumping noise associated with a burst pipe.
 You might also notice a strange odor in an unusual area of the house.
 This could be a sign of water damage.
 Inconsistent water pressure is another sign that something is wrong.
 If you notice one or more of these, shut off the water to the house and call your plumbing professional immediately!

 Find your water shutoff valve